softwaredoug/subredis/README.md

 subredis
 ========

-SubRedis is a simple keyspace wrapper for Redis, generating completely sandboxed redises to enhance application safety and modularity.
+SubRedis is a simple namespace wrapper for Redis, generating completely sandboxed redises to enhance application safety and modularity.

 Subredis allows creating redis's within an existing redis (or subredis) by prepending a prefix to the key before interacting with redis.
 Each subredis exists in a redis-compatible but isolated bubble unaffected by other subredis activity going on in the application.
 See [sample usage](##Sample Usage) for examples.